cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ## Function Input

-Function input includes event data and metadata, and may include a context object.
+Function input includes event data and metadata and may include a context object.

 ### Event data and metadata